Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: PARTIAL AREA AND VOLUME

-\begin{proof} Since the curve for $f_1(x)$ is above and to the left of the curve $f_2(x)$, for any fractional cost parameter $t$, the best performing point on $f_2(x)$ will be in the area of lesser classifiers of some point on $f_1(x)$. \end{proof}
+\parbox{0.97\linewidth}{ \begin{lem}[Dominance] Let $y=f_1(x)$, $y=f_2(x)$ be two ROC curves.
+If for all $x$, $f_1(x) \geq f_2(x)$, then the VOROS and partial VOROS of $f_1$ will be higher than that of $f_2$. \end{lem} } \begin{proof} Since the curve for $f_1(x)$ is above and to the left of the curve $f_2(x)$, for any fractional cost parameter $t$, the best performing point on $f_2(x)$ will be in the area of lesser classifiers of some point on $f_1(x)$. \end{proof}